-To advance the understanding of the mechanisms and treatment of pain in all of its presentations and clinical settings; to provide educational activities that cover a wide range of medical and non-medical disciplines, exploring the impact of pain, and delivering high quality learning opportunities.
+The Pain Medicine Section’s purpose is to advance the understanding of the mechanisms and treatment of pain in all of its presentations and clinical settings and to provide educational activities that cover a wide range of medical and non-medical disciplines, exploring the impact of pain and delivering high-quality learning opportunities.

 - First prize: £200 and free attendance to a Pain Medicine meeting of your choice

 All medical students and trainees in pain medicine up to APT level.
 Submissions from trainees of other specialities will also be accepted.